luamfmenezes/study-webrtc/readme.md

 ## Description

-The objective of the project was to test the performace and propose some architectures to create the base of a videoCall service.
+The objective of the project was to test the performance and propose some architectures to create the base of a videoCall service.

 ## Preview